tlbravo/Pharma_Sales_Model/README.md

 ## Conclusions

 * The Logistic Regression model was not useful in predicting pharmacutical sales because the dataset was complex and non-linear.
 More robust models should be used.
-* Using a Random Forest Regressor model produced better RMSE and MSE scores.
+* Using a Random Forest Regressor model produced better RMSE and MSE scores, showcasing enhanced predictive performance.
 * Removing outliers from the dataset improved results further.

 ## Suggestions for the Future